Project

 I'll try to add more algorithms later, but what we can see now is that graph API fits very much to xslt.

-RE: On XSLT 4.0 - Added by Vladimir Nesterovsky almost 4 years ago
+RE: On XSLT 4.0 - Added by Vladimir Nesterovsky over 4 years ago

 While implementing graph API I have found another xslt 4 candidate.